 Some types are viral or fungal, and they will not respond to antibiotics.
 However, after diagnosing pneumonia, most doctors will treat it with a carefully selected antibiotic.

 Macrolide antibiotics can be effective in treating an infection caused by M. pneumoniae, but they will not work for everyone.
-Research shows that resistance to macrolides is growing.
-In the United States, up to 10 percent of cases of M. pneumoniae may be resistant to these drugs.

 If macrolides do not work, the doctor may recommend other antibiotics, such as fluoroquinolones or tetracyclines.